nakul1504/inventory-app/README.md

 - Intuitive navigation and user-friendly templates for seamless interaction.

 ### Deployment-Ready
-- Fully configured for deployment on platforms like Render or Railway.
+- Fully configured for deployment on platforms like Render.
 - Environment-specific configurations managed through `.env` files.

 ---